moritzsur/juce-paint-profiling/README.md

-This repo contains code to measure a components paint() performance and store the result as .csv for later analysis.
+A quick way to measure a components paint() performance and store the result as .csv for later analysis.
-Because of memory alignment and branch prediction stuff, this will not 100% align with real world performance.
+Because of memory alignment and branch prediction stuff, I wouldnt use it to compare bufferedToImage true/false for components.

+By default it stores the csv files in userDocsDir/JuceComponentRepaintData

 How to use:
 ```cpp
 	//default settings
     juce::Component testComp;